AntonioJesusRM/ChitChat/README.md

 - **Hilt**: Dependency injection for Android.
 - **Room**: For local database management.
 - **Retrofit**: For network operations and API interactions.
+- **SonarQube**: For continuous inspection of code quality and security.
 - **Firebase Crashlytics**: For real-time crash reporting.
 - **Firebase Analytics**: To collect and analyze user engagement data.
 - **Firebase App Distribution**: For distributing pre-release versions of the app to testers.